open-sdg/open-sdg/docs/updates.md

 * Allow for a different chart title per unit of measurement
 * Allow the use of user-defined colors in charts
 * Improved support for high-contrast mode
+* More intuitive behavior with the disaggregation drop-downs
+* Guide: automatic site builds when the data changes

 ## 0.10.0